gazebo-tooling/release-tools/bloom/ros_gz/README.md

  1. Fork (manually or using gh) current gbp repository: https://github.com/ros2-gbp/ros_ign-release

+Note: the same -release repository can obviously hosts multiple ROS 2 releases but can not have multipe Gazebo releases since the bloom templates are set to just one package name.

  1. Clone the new repo, go to the directory and run rename-gazebo-ros-pkgs.bash
     - Usage: `$ rename-ros_gz-pkgs.bash <desired_gz_version> <space separted list of rosdistros to release>`